Mitochondrial Disease Externally-led Patient-Focused Drug Development Meeting

 How is this meeting designed for YOU to be heard by FDA?

 This Externally-led Patient Focused Drug Development meeting will use multiple methods for soliciting YOUR thoughts and experiences about living with mitochondrial disease.
 EVERYONE who attends will have a chance to be part of the conversation.
 To allow us to hear as many different perspectives as possible, we have four main areas of focus for our panels – Burdens of the Disease for Pediatric Mitochondrial Disease Patients with Neurologic Manifestations and Adult Patients with Mitochondrial Myopathies and Management of Care for Pediatric Mitochondrial Disease Patients with Neurologic Manifestations and Adult Patients with Mitochondrial Myopathies.
 Following opening remarks by FDA officials and others, each session will include panel discussions made up of patients and family members.
-Mitochondrial disease patient advocacy groups will invite members of the community that reflect the diversity of mitochondrial disease experiences to be a panelist or a speaker.
+Mitochondrial disease patient advocacy groups invited members of the community that reflect the diversity of mitochondrial disease experiences to be a panelist or a speaker.
 After the panels, everyone in the audience in-person or online will be able to answer live polling questions and we will be able to see the results in real time.
 In addition, all of YOU that can attend in-person will be invited to be part of a live discussion in the room where you can share your own experiences.
 The meeting will be ‘live streamed’ online, too, for those who cannot attend in person.
 Select representatives of associated drug development stakeholders (researchers, clinicians, industry) will be invited to attend as well or may join the streamed presentation.
 After the meeting, all of this input, along with information collected prior to and after the meeting, will be summarized as a “Voice of the Patient” report, which our community will be submitting to FDA.